modelguyzz/GRABBER/README.md

 grabs saved passwords from basically every browser on windows and sends them to a discord webhook

-made this for fun and to learn python, dont use it on people without permission

 ## what browsers it supports

 **chromium (chrome engine)**